scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

 One of the most striking counterexamples of “N=40 is enough” is shown when sampling from the so-called contaminated normal :cite:`20000755025`:cite:`tan1982sampling`.
-This distribution is also bell-shaped and symmetrical but it has slightly heavier tails when compared to the standard normal curve.
+This distribution is also bell shaped and symmetrical but it has slightly heavier tails when compared to the standard normal curve.
 That is, it contains outliers and is difficult to distinguish from a normal distribution with the naked eye.
 Consider the distributions in Figure :ref:`contnorm`.
 The variance of the